 WATCH ON BBC SELECT: THE HATE DROP

-Every other week, BBC Select brings you a curated collection of three thought-provoking programs and an exclusive Take on a subject that touches us all.
-We explore a culturally relevant theme and examine it in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.
+Every other week, BBC Select brought audiences a curated collection of three thought-provoking programs and an exclusive Take on a subject that touches us all.
+We explored culturally relevant themes and examined them in depth, offering you fresh perspectives on the things that matter in life, from love and war, parenthood and consumerism, to revolution and race.

 This week’s Drop is consumed by hate.
 The site of the world’s largest massacre is explored in Auschwitz: The Nazis and the Final Solution.
-Louis Theroux investigates our reactions to this powerful emotion and returns to talk to the Phelps family of Westboro Baptist Church in Louis Theroux: Surviving America’s Most Hated Family, and attempts to justify acts of terrorism are examined in ISIS: Origins of Violence.
+Louis Theroux talks to the Phelps family of Westboro Baptist Church in Louis Theroux: Surviving America’s Most Hated Family, and attempts to justify acts of terrorism are examined in ISIS: Origins of Violence.

 Start your BBC Select free trial with any of the streaming platforms listed below and watch The Hate Drop, plus hundreds of hours of critically-acclaimed titles across culture, politics and ideas.
 Free trial restrictions apply*